David Shore

-David Shore (born July 3, 1959) is a Canadian television writer.
+David Ian Shore (born July 3, 1959) is a Canadian television writer.
 Shore worked on Family Law, NYPD Blue and Due South.
-He created the series House and more recently, Battle Creek and The Good Doctor.
+He created the series House and co-created Battle Creek with Vince Gilligan.
+Shore adapted the South Korean series The Good Doctor into an American show with the same name.

 Early life

-Shore was born in London, Ontario, Canada to Cecile Shore and Marvin Shore, a politician.
+Shore was born in London, Ontario, Canada, to Cecile Shore and Marvin Shore, a politician.
 His younger twin brothers, Ephraim Shore and Raphael Shore, are Aish HaTorah rabbis.

 After graduating from A. B. Lucas Secondary School with distinction, he subsequently attended the University of Western Ontario for an undergraduate degree, and the University of Toronto for his law degree in 1982.
 Following his education he initially worked as a municipal and corporate lawyer in his native Canada before he moved to Los Angeles to break into television.

 On June 20, 2018, Shore received an honorary degree in law from the University of Western Ontario.